CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Create a 3D object from just curves.
 * Give the new object thickness using the solidify modifier.

-# AL26 Introduction To The Node Editor
+# Introduction To The Node Editor
+* Open up the node editor.
+* Create some basic materials.
+* Apply these materials to our model.
+* See how adjustments in the node editor affect our model.

+# Lamps vs Emissive Materials In Cycles
+* Learn the differences between the two light sources when using the cycles engine.
+* Understand that there is time and place for both.
-*
+* Use the blackbody node.

 ---